semuconsulting/PyGPSClient/README.md

 		- `/pp/frequencies/Lb` - json message containing each region's L-band transmission frequency - currently `us` or `eu` (this is automatically enabled when `L-Band` is selected).

 2. L-BAND Correction (D9* Receiver):

-    **NB** Note that u-blox [discontinued their PointPerfect SPARTN L-Band service](https://portal.u-blox.com/s/question/0D5Oj00000uB53GKAS/suspension-of-european-pointperfect-lband-spartn-service) in the European region in March 2025 and Worldwide in June 2025.
-The SPARTN L-Band configuration panel is now disabled by default, though the panel can still be used for other generic L-Band modem configuration purposes and can be re-enabled by setting json configuration parameter `lband_enabled_b` to `1`.

     - SPARTN L-Band correction receiver e.g. u-blox NEO-D9S.
     - [Suitable Inmarsat L-band antenna](https://www.amazon.com/RTL-SDR-Blog-1525-1637-Inmarsat-Iridium/dp/B07WGWZS1D) and good satellite reception on regional frequency (NB: standard GNSS antenna may not be suitable).